compgen-io/cmdline-tutorial/docs/cmd/common.md

 | -r | reverse the sort (z-aZ-A or oldest to newest) |
 | -R | recursively display files (display this directory, and all sub-directories)

-Creating a directory

-    $ mkdir new_directory

-Changing directories
+### Changing directories

+Changing to a new directory

     $ cd new_directory